mammadu/my_tar/README.md

 TODO:
 Create fill_prefix() function
-Check if an archive is actually an archive
+Find way to append to an archive consisting of just nulls... maybe investigate is_archive?
-Check if the proper amount of arguments are present
+Create append by time function